Piece of Cake (album)

-Piece of Cake is an album by the American band Mudhoney.
-Released in 1992, it was their first album for Reprise Records.
+Piece of Cake is the third studio album by American rock band Mudhoney.
+Released in 1992, it was the band's first album for Reprise Records.
 The album was released at the height of grunge, a genre Mudhoney had helped create.

 The album peaked at No. 189 on the Billboard 200.
 The band supported it with a North American tour that included shows with Eugenius.
 "Suck You Dry" and "Blinding Sun" were released as singles.

 Reprise reissued the album in 2003, bundled with the E.P.
-Five Dollar Bob's Mock Cooter Stew and the B-sides from the singles.
+Five Dollar Bob's Mock Cooter Stew and the b-sides from the singles.
+In 2020, Piece of Cake was included in the 4CD box set Real Low Vibe: Reprise Recordings 1992-1998.

-Production
+Recording and production

 Recorded at Seattle's Egg Studios, the album was produced by Conrad Uno and the band.
 Mudhoney spent $15,000 to record it; unlike previous albums, the band completed it at one time, instead of spending non-consecutive weeks in the studio.
 Reprise granted Mudhoney full artistic freedom in the making of Piece of Cake.

-Mudhoney reserved four of the album's tracks for each individual bandmember to do what he saw fit.
+Mudhoney reserved four of the album's tracks for each individual band member to do what he saw fit.
 "Youth Body Expression Explosion" is an instrumental track.
 The band used an organ on many of the songs.
 Piece of Cake was the first Mudhoney album that bass player Matt Lukin was satisfied with.